publicissapient-france/hands-on-assistant/google-assistant/README.md

 Have a look and start to map your actions and parameters.
 Now it's time to release your imagination and create some fulfillment on your own.

+Start by:

+- name your action on DialogFlow and add it to your app
+- implement a simple fulfillment function
+- name your parameter on DialogFlow andd add it to your app
+- get the argument in your fulfillment function and do something with it

 Here is the [API for Actions on Google Node.js SDK](https://developers.google.com/actions/reference/nodejs/AssistantApp).

 #### Make your app say or tell